learn-academy-2023-alpha/week-4-assessment-JoelCarr619/interview-questions.md

 Your answer: objective - oriented programming is based on the concepts of objects, each with it's own properties or attributes.
 Functional programming mainly supports abstraction over data and abstraction over behavior.

-Researched answer: n object-oriented programming data structures, or objects are defined, each with its own properties or attributes.Functional programming provides high performance in processing large data for applications.
+Researched answer: object-oriented programming data structures, or objects are defined, each with its own properties or attributes.Functional programming provides high performance in processing large data for applications.
 Object-oriented programming is not good for big data processing.

 1. What is the difference between a Float and an Integer in Ruby?